-- After first Thrasher, you can add two more OCs for safety or push the side lanes if rushing for a full clear.
+- After the first Void Thrasher, you can add two more OCs for safety or push the side lanes if rushing for a full clear.

 - Clearing lanes is very important for laying mines at Thrasher locations.

-- By the end of the game, you can have your entire base covered with mines and Missile Turrets for an impenetrable defense.
+- By the end of the game, you can have your entire base covered with Spider Mines and Missile Turrets for an impenetrable defense.

 The Vermillion Problem

-- If you have crystals spawned far apart from each other, just get the closest one and use Dusk Wings to deal with the other one while dropping a few Marines if there are air units.
+- If you have Xenon Crystals spawned far apart from each other, just get the closest one and use Dusk Wings to deal with the other one while dropping a few Marines if there are air units.

-- Use mines for defense, especially when you have access to the two bases, since those will be the enemy spawn points towards the end.
+- Use Spider Mines for defense, especially when you have access to the two AI bases at the northeast and southeast, since those will be the enemy spawn points towards the end of the game.

-- The Hyperion can solo first Shuttle wave and the attack that follows shortly after.
+- The Hyperion can solo the first Shuttle wave and the attack that follows shortly after.

-- Try to clear out the enemy bases as quickly as you can and build Turrets around the spawn points.
+- Try to clear out the enemy bases as quickly as you can and build Missile Turrets around the Shuttle Launch Bays.

 - The Hyperion summoned at the right edge of the third Thrasher area can take out most of the anti-air for Dusk Wings to safely take out two of the three Thrashers.
 A second round of Dusk Wings will handle the third Thrasher and some of the ground forces.
 Try to leave the Hyperion’s final PDD in a safe area so you have vision for the second round of Dusk Wings.